A lot or a little?

-Shade's Children is a fast-paced tale of futuristic guerilla warfare, where psychically gifted teens are hunted by deadly human/machine hybrids.
-Author Garth Nix keeps the action and suspense high, but he pays attention to the emotional lives of these hardbitten survivors.
+This a fast-paced tale of futuristic guerilla warfare, and Nix keeps the action and suspense high while still paying attention to the emotional lives of these hard-bitten survivors.
 There are few easy answers in this unforgiving world, and Nix keeps readers guessing and involved until the very end.

 Families can talk about Shade's Children and the struggle to balance the future good of the majority against the immediate needs of an endangered minority.

 Do you think a kind of machine consciousness like Shade might ever be possible?
 How might one differ from humankind?